vtjongar/portfolio-react/README.md

 # Vanessa Henderson's Portfolio

 ## Description
-This application is where my web developer portfolio lives.
+This is my portfolio.
 Just getting started, more awesome projects to come...

-## Example
+## Preview
 ![ScreenShot](public/images/preview.png)

 ## Features
 - a landing page with a breif overview of what I do
 - an about page that introduces who I am
-- a projects page that lists my projects with links to their code base and their live sites
+- a projects page that lists my projects with links to their code bases and their live sites
 - a link to my resume
-- a contact page with information on how to get in contact with me
+- a contact page with information on where to reach me

 ## Technologies Used
 - Node